Do you need my official transcripts for me to be accepted?

 We understand that your earned credits are important to you!
 The Office of the Registrar evaluates all transfer credits and posts qualified credit to a student's record.
 Wright State accepts credits from college and universities that are regionally accredited and ACE (American Council on Education) recommended military credit.
 Once your courses are posted, you will be able to review them on your DARS report or your unofficial transcript through WINGS Express.

-Most courses from local institutions have already been evaluated, and many match equivalent courses here at Wright State.
+Most courses from local institutions have already been evaluated, and many already match equivalent Wright State courses.
 Academic advisors in your major will determine how your transfer credits are applied toward completing your program of study.
 Any special exception made based on course syllabuses or other information is at the discretion of the chair or dean of the department that offers the course

 If you have questions about how your transfer credits apply to your major, contact your academic advisor.